em1e/vLinks/README.md

 <br>

 ## 🛠️ What is vLinks?
-vLinks is a simple test plugin, which I made to practice the API syntax.
+vLinks is a simple test plugin used on a 1.20.6 test server, which I made to practice the API syntax.

 <br>